Polkadot-UI-Initiative/polkadot-ui/packages/registry/registry/dot-ui/blocks/address-input/README.md

 ## Implementation Status

 ✅ **PAPI Version**: Fully implemented with Polkadot API support

 🚧 **Dedot Version**: Planned for future implementation

-See `page.papi.tsx` for live examples and demonstrations.
+See `page.tsx` for live examples and demonstrations.